-13 Interesting Facts About Savannah, Georgia That You Did Not Know
+13 Interesting Facts About Savannah, Georgia You Did Not Know

 I knew about Savannah from the Forrest Gump scene where Tom Hanks is seen waiting for the bus.
-Plus, I had read the famous book, Midnight in the Garden of Good and Evil.
-And was thoroughly inspired to explore this wonderful city deep south.
+Plus, I had read the famous book Midnight in the Garden of Good and Evil and was thoroughly inspired to explore this wonderful city in the Deep South.

 I had also heard that Savannah was home to Juliette Gordon Low, the founder of American Girl Scouts.